 Assessing And Collecting Evidence For The RSE And PSHE Primary Curriculum 2021/22

-Many schools have begun to teach the statutory content for relationships (and sex) and health education (RSHE) and are now beginning to think about assessing and collecting evidence for the RSHE Primary Curriculum 2021/22.
-The statutory guidance produced by the Department for Education is clear that the focus for assessment in RSHE should be in supporting children’s learning and making sure you meet their needs.
+Here are some suggestions for assessing and collecting evidence for relationships (and sex) and health education (RSHE) that you can use for pupil assessment in RSE & PSHE in primary schools.
+The statutory guidance produced by the Department for Education is clear that the focus for assessment in RSHE should be on supporting children’s learning and making sure you meet their needs.
 There are no plans for formal testing or levels in this subject.
 The guidance states:

 • Schools should have the same high expectations of the quality of pupils’ work in these subjects as for other curriculum areas.
 A strong curriculum will build on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress.